noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/how_to_prove_history.md

 Using this library, you can check that specific notes or nullifiers were part of Aztec network state at specific blocks.
 This can be useful for things such as:

 - Verifying a minimum timestamp from a private context
-- Checking eligibility based on historical events (e.g. for an airdrop by proving that you owned a note)
+- Checking eligibility based on historical events (e.g. for an airdrop by proving that you knew the nullifier key for a note)
 - Verifying historic ownership / relinquishing of assets
 - Proving existence of a value in public data tree at a given contract slot
 - Proving that a contract was deployed in a given block with some parameters